 You might find yourself wondering, are Kegels are right for me?
 This is a great question!
-Generally, Kegels are a good first-line treatment for urinary incontinence, specifically stress urinary incontinence, and are important for helping to support bladder function during day-to-day activities.
+Generally, Kegel exercises are a good first-line treatment for urinary incontinence, specifically stress urinary incontinence, and help to support bladder function during day-to-day activities.
 But Kegels are not right for everyone.
 So, to Kegel or not to Kegel?
 Let’s dive into this question.

 Are you leaking when you sneeze, cough, laugh, or exercise?
 Do you find you can’t stop this escape of urine once it starts?
-Then Kegels might be right for you.
+If you said yes, Kegels might be right for you.

 The American College of Physicians recommends pelvic floor muscle training as a first-line treatment for women with stress urinary incontinence (leaking with sneezing, coughing, laughing, exercising, etc).
-But sometimes we don’t know exactly how to do a Kegel or if we’re even doing them correctly.
-So you may be wondering, where do I start?
-Here are some ways to get started:
+But sometimes, we don’t know exactly how to do a Kegel or if we’re doing them correctly.
+You may be wondering, where do I start?
+Here are some tips:

-- Try starting in a gravity-eliminated position, meaning a position where gravity is not pulling directly down on you.
+- Try starting in a position where gravity is not pulling directly down on you.
 For example:

 - lay on your back